 Of course there were also some things I was not totally okay with or that bothered me but nothing too grand that I would say it broke the book.
 Some things just seemed unnecessary to me but other readers might not feel like that.

 In the end, I felt a massive book hangover.
 I had so many feelings about the ending and I desperately wanted to discuss it with somebody.
 This, in my opinion, makes a book great.
 You want to talk to other people who have read it about it and share opinions with.
 Amari and the Night Brothers is a great book.

 Read this book when:

-As always, I wanna thank Dave from The Write Reads for organizing and for bringing me and this book together.
-Also, thank you to Netgalley for the free copy in exchange for an honest review.
+I love a good Middlegrade book.
+Thank you, Dave, for letting me take part.
+Also, thank you to Netgalley and Egmont Publishing for the free copy in exchange for an honest review.